alexutm123/Project2-Banking-application/README.md

 Bill will contain the following fields: billId, BigDecimal amount, boolean isDefault,repaymentOfADebt.

 It will also need to be able to accept Payment and Deposit payments,changes in debt percentage

 And realize the method of transferring money from one Account to another (Transfer) in a separate controller.

-Create account
+Create account.

 ![image](https://github.com/alexutm123/Project2-Banking-application/blob/main/screen/create.jpg)